dd9jn/rfc4880bis/crypto-refresh.md

 Each curve is identified on the wire by OID, and is acceptable for use in certain OpenPGP public key algorithms.
 The table's initial headings and values can be found in {{ec-curves}}.
 Adding a new elliptic curve algorithm to OpenPGP MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.
-If the new curve can be used for ECDH or EdDSA, it must also be added to the "Curve-specific wire formats" table described in {{curve-specific-formats}}.
+If the new curve can be used for ECDH, it must also be added to the "Curve-specific wire formats" table described in {{curve-specific-formats}}.

 ## Elliptic Curve Point and Scalar Wire Formats